bozdoz/wp-plugin-leaflet-map/readme.txt

 * First Version.
 Basic map creation and marker creation.

 == Upgrade Notice ==

+= 2.15.0 =
+* Adds referer to file_get_contents, in case curl is disabled
+* Updates default Leaflet to 1.5.1
+* Fixes reset default values button in settings
+* Requires at least WordPress 4.6

 = 2.12.0 =
 Fixed links in shortcode helper page; fixed issue with marker popups that had single quotes; loading leaflet scripts and styles only when a map shortcode is used